Taras Bulba (2009 film): Controversies

 The film was partly financed by the Russian Ministry of Culture and has been criticized in Ukraine for being a part of political propaganda "resembling leaflets for Putin".

 The director Vladimir Bortko has also stated that the movie aimed to show that "there is no separate Ukraine":

-This view is strongly opposed by nationalistic Ukrainians.
+This view is strongly opposed by Ukrainians.
 In Russia there were fears that the movie would exacerbate historical disagreements with Ukraine.
 On April 7, 2022, in the midst of the 2022 Russian invasion of Ukraine, the film was re-released to Russian cinemas.